What can I do with a degree in geology?

 - Awareness of global environmental issues and common anthropogenic effects

-Some careers in geology
+Careers in geology

 - Why should you become a geoscientist?